meredithcook/meredithcook.reked/_pages/about.md

 For the last five years, I have worked in content editing and writing for various missions organizations.
 I am now the Grant Coordinator for Southeastern Baptist Theological Seminary.
 I am new to this kind of work/writing and have no idea what I'm doing.
 But it's fun learning a new set of skills within an area that I really enjoy.
 I also have an M.Div in Missiology from Southeastern Baptist Theological Seminary.

 Some other random facts about me: I get up really early in the morning.
 Related, I love coffee and drink entirely too much.
 I have the great misfortune of cheering for the South Carolina Gamecocks.
 "Where are you from?" has become a unexpectedly complicated question.
 I incorporate a Friends or The Office reference in conversation probably once a day and most people don't catch it.
 I always have an unreasonably long to-do list.
-I love baking.
+I love baking and eat homemade cookies like chips.

 I write about Christian living, parenting, theology, and missions.
 Thanks for stopping by!